JessicaNolette/budget-application/readme.md

 The Dumbfounds Budget Application using Django, Materialize for CSS, and Python.
-You can find the video turtorial on you tube.
+You can find the video tutorial on you tube.